buraglio/nickburaglio.com/content/post/2008-07-28-new-shirts-up-on-found-item-clothing.md

 layout: post
 guid: 'http://new.nickburaglio.com/2008/07/28/new-shirts-up-on-found-item-clothing/'
 permalink: /2008/07/28/new-shirts-up-on-found-item-clothing/
-blogger_blog:
-    - www.nickburaglio.com
-blogger_author:
-    - 'Nick Buraglio'
-blogger_permalink:
-    - /2008/07/new-shirts-up-on-found-item-clothing.html
 post_views:
     - '268'
 categories:
     - 'The firehose'
 ---

 There are a wealth of new shirts on [Found Item Clothing](http://www.founditemclothing.com/) as well as some interesting reads on their blog, [It goes to 11](http://www.founditemclothing.com/itgoesto11)
 Check em out, he has some pretty slick T’s like the shirt from [RAD](http://www.imdb.com/title/tt0091817/).

 ![](http://www.founditemclothing.com/t-shirts/gfx/rad-racing-shirt-lg.jpg)